steadramon/ESPGeiger/docs/outputs/webapi.md

 ## Endpoint

 Canonical URL: `http://api.espgeiger.com/api/1/`.
-HTTP-only by design - the per-request signature provides tamper-resistance; TLS would add heap pressure on ESP8266 without improving the threat model.
+HTTP-only by design - each request is individually signed, so it can't be tampered with in transit, and adding TLS would cost a lot of memory on the ESP8266 for no real security gain.

 | Path             | Method | Purpose |
 |---|---|---|